ivoysey/rct/README.md

   blaze-to-blaze so that I wouldn't get lost rather than trying to burn it out and ending up causing more trouble for myself.

-- I got turned around in Harrison Hills Park for really the first time all day and ended up doing some route finding around the pond to find the trail in the southern most part of the park in the dark, then again around the cellphone tower in the north eastern corner.
-The last mile or two up the side of Harrison Hills overlooking the river felt like the longest part of the trail.
+- I got turned around in Harrison Hills Park for the first time all day, and ended up doing some route finding both around the pond in the south and cellphone tower in the north.
+In both cases, I believe I followed the appropriate blazes the whole time but that the trail may fork or become vague in popular high traffic areas.
+The maps posted in the park, on the Conservancy website, and various maps on the internet also do not quite agree about these areas, which supports my guess about forking makes me suspect that I am not the only person who has been confused here.

+- The last mile or two up the side of Harrison Hills overlooking the river felt it went on forever.
+The rain was picking up, making the view into Freeport and Garvers Ferry indistinct.
+I'd hiked that segment before but it felt so much longer than I remembered.

 - When I came past the tower and onto the gravel road, I gave it my best effort to trot home to the finish in style.
 God only knows how I actually